Human Services (9660)

 Human service workers assist and support people facing problems in living that may include poverty, homelessness, mental illness, drug abuse, domestic violence, physical illness, disability, or life transitions.
 They are employed in a variety of settings such as community service agencies, group homes, shelters and rehabilitation programs.
 Human service workers can have a variety of job titles including case manager, social work assistant, victim advocate, or behavior management specialist.

 Job prospects for those with an associate degree in Human Services are excellent.
-According to the U.S. Department of Labor, opportunities for human service workers are expected to grow much faster than average (15 percent or more).
+According to the U.S. Department of Labor, opportunities for human service workers are expected to grow much faster than average (15% or more).

 The Lakeland Human Services program is designed to prepare students for entry-level paraprofessional and technical positions in a wide variety of human service agencies serving a diverse range of clients.
 The program also provides a firm basis for the continued professional growth of individuals already in such positions.
 Educational experiences are tailored to enhance critical thinking and professionalism, while mastering evidence-based practice and career skills as well as increasing knowledge related to human behavior in the social environment.